a-paija/Covid-19-Retail-Employment/README.md

 - Changes in earnings distribution patterns

 However, the **services sector experienced even larger absolute employment losses**, highlighting uneven impacts across industries.

-#### **Final Insight:**
-COVID-19 reshaped not just how many people are working, but **where, how, and under what conditions they earn income**, revealing structural vulnerabilities in low-wage and frontline labor markets.